MicrosoftDocs/visualstudio-docs/docs/javascript/npm-package-management.md

 ## Node.js projects

-For Node.js projects, you can perform the following tasks:
+For Node.js projects (.njsproj), you can perform the following tasks:

 * [Install packages from Solution Explorer](#npmInstallWindow)
 * [Manage installed packages from Solution Explorer](#solutionExplorer)
 * [Use the `.npm` command in the Node.js Interactive Window](#interactive)